 - Causes include dietary, inactivity, certain medications and underlying medical disorders.

-It’s easy to ignore obesity because for the most part, an obese cat doesn’t look or act sick, but this is a slow and insidious problem which over time has a detrimental to his overall health and quality of life.
+It’s easy to ignore obesity because, for the most part, an obese cat doesn’t look or act sick, but this is a slow and insidious problem that over time has a detrimental to his overall health and quality of life.

-People often show love with food, and pet owners can experience guilt if they try to restrict food intake, but we are quite literally killing our cats with kindness.
+People often show love for food, and pet owners can experience guilt if they try to restrict food intake, but we are quite literally killing our cats with kindness.

 The most significant factors associated with obesity in cats is overfeeding (particularly free-feeding and high carbohydrate diets) and not enough energy expenditure (calories in vs calories out).
 If the calories consumed exceed calories burned, then the cat will put on weight.

 Dry food has been the holy grail of food for two decades now.
 There is some movement away from this belief, but dry food is still hugely popular.
 I am not saying we shouldn’t feed any dry food, but is it as good for our cats as has been touted by pet food manufacturers and several veterinarians?